C interview questions for experienced

 Explanation:

-Each segment has divided into two parts.
+Each segment is divided into two parts:

 So, in the other words we can say memory address of any variable in c has two parts segment number and offset address.